 First, humans don’t get any energy from grass.
 Unlike many other animals, our digestive system is unable to break down the cellulose in grass properly.
 In fact, grass has a negative calorie count in humans.
 This means you will actually lose energy as your digestive system tries to break down and digest the grass.

-The second problem is the damage grass will do to your teeth.
+The second problem is the damage that grass will do to your teeth.
 Grass has a lot of silica in it.
 Silica is a strong abrasive that will quickly wear down your teeth.
 Grazing animals, such as cows, have adapted over time and continually grow and replace worn down tooth surfaces.

 - Grasses have evolved to grow at their base instead of their tips in order to protect themselves, unlike most plants.